-Customer lifetime value is the total revenue your business can expect to make from a customer during their lifetime as a paying customer.
+Customer lifetime value (also known as lifetime value (LTV)) is the total revenue your business can expect to make from a customer during their lifetime as a paying customer.
 To calculate customer lifetime value, multiply the customers’ average purchase value, average purchase frequency, and average customer lifespan.

 Customer lifetime value (CLV) =

 Average purchase value * Average purchase frequency * Average customer lifespan

 Average purchase value (APV) is calculated by taking the total revenue earned in a specific period and dividing it by the total number of sales generated during that same period.
 Average purchase frequency (APF) is calculated by dividing the number of sales made by the number of unique customers in a time period.
 Average customer lifespan (ACL) is calculated by adding all customer lifespans and dividing by the total number of customers.